HugoDaniel/deno_tag/README.md

 It looks for `<deno>` tags in a supplied input file and replaces the `<deno>` tags found with the output from running `deno` with their attributes.

-The result is written to `stdout`.
+The result is written to `stdout` and can be piped to the desired output.

 ## Attributes